CTI-Buddy/UCIT/README.md

 - **What the adversary was doing** (e.g., Credential Access, Discovery)
 - **How much access they had** (User, Root, or Unknown)

-It can be used during triage or investigation and can be extended post-incident using an optional **Final Observed Technique** field for deeper analysis.
+It can be used during triage or investigation and is extended post-incident using a closeout **Final Observed Technique** field for complete granularity.

 ---